Rural Teacher Corps Initiative

 - Are perceived as community leaders and catalysts for change.

-Change rarely comes from the middle, and it is unlikely that traditional teacher education programs will serve as the initial catalysts in developing the type of teacher-leaders desperately needed by rural schools and their communities.
+Change rarely comes from the middle, and it is unlikely that traditional teacher education programs will serve as early catalysts in developing the type of teacher-leaders desperately needed by rural schools and their communities.
 It is also unlikely that a prescriptive model, one developed from the top down, will lead to meaningful change.